Nikecow/light-challenge/README.md

 ./gradlew run --args='1 4000 Finance true'    # Sends request to finance employee via slack
 ```

+Test them out and check the logging to verify!
+Note that the default `chief_cutoff` is $10,000.

 ### Assumptions

 - We assume every department has at least 1 Chief, 1 manager and 1 regular employee.
-- All Chiefs are managers, but not all managers are Chiefs and the same goes for employees and managers.
+- All Chiefs are managers, but not all managers are Chiefs and the same goes for managers and employees.
 - When we want to notify a manager we will not notify a chief unless the invoice amount exceeds the `chief_threshold`.
 - The same goes for employees.
 When we fall back to some rule or invoice which does not require a manager, we will only notify an employee that is not a manager.

 ### Design:

 - A workflow specifies the amount which will always requires a Chief.
 - If no conditions are met, send the request to a regular employee of the department attached to the fall back rule.
 - For currencies we use `BigDecimals` in the database and application to maintain precision.
-- Priority of rules are evaluated by _descending_ order of the `cutoff_amount`, then the `department` and finally the `requires_approval`.
+- Priority of rules are evaluated by _descending_ order of the `cutoff_amount` then the `department` and finally
+  the `requires_approval`.
-- An approval request will be sent to a manager if either the `invoice` or the `rule` has `true` for `requires_manager`.
+- An approval request will be sent to a manager if both the `invoice` and the `rule` require manager approval.

 ### Possible Improvements:
 - We currently retrieve big data sets from the Database at once, preventing lots of manual lookups.
 On production a wiser thing could be to split this up into multiple queries to avoid huge memory usage.